 They don’t close the Zoo gates if it rains.
 The animals have to be fed and cared for daily.
 In fact, seeing the Zoo when it’s wet is a great experience, it’s less crowded and the animals are cooler and usually feeling frisky.
 The same’s true for seeing Safari Park in the rain.

 When’s the Best Time of Day to Go to the San Diego Zoo?

-- Get there before they open at 9am.
-There’s several reasons for this.
+Get there before they open at 9am.
+There are several reasons for this.

 - You’ll get to watch the macaw parrot flight opening event.